1809-1930: History Of Hospitals In Michigan

 In 1894, the name was changed to Butterworth Hospital in memory of the man whose generous gifts had made possible the erection of the hospital.

-In 1925, the present beautiful well-equipped hospital of 270 beds was opened largely through the generous gifts and personal interest of Mr. and Mrs. Edward Lowe.
+In 1925, the current, well-equipped hospital of 270 beds was opened largely through the generous gifts and personal interest of Mr. and Mrs. Edward Lowe.
 Mr. Lowe was president of the Board of Trustees from 1898 to 1928, a period of thirty years.
 It is worthy of note that Mr. Lowe was a grandson of Mr. Butterworth.

 St. Mary’s Hospital, at Grand Rapids, is one of the enterprises of the Sisters of Mercy, an order founded in Dublin, Ireland, in 1831, by Mother Catherine McAuley.
 It is the largest of the system of hospitals conducted by this order in the State of Michigan.
 The bringer of the work of the Sisters of Mercy into the American Old Northwest was Mother Mary Joseph Lynch, a woman of rare personality and varied gifts.
 She came to Grand Rapids from Kinsale, Ireland, in 1873.
 Twenty years before she had done a nurse’s service in the Crimean War, where she was intimately associated with Florence Nightingale.
 The Sisters of Mercy, coming to Grand Rapids at the request of Rev. J. P. McManus, opened an Academy on South Division Street, and members of their order were the first non-secular teachers of St. Andrew’s School.
 But to Mother Joseph, influenced by her early contact with suffering in Ireland, the care of the sick and the relief of the poor made a more immediate appeal than education did.
 And she took her little community to Big Rapids, where they instituted a hospital for the care of men injured in the lumbering business, ministering to thousands of patients.

-The Sisters of the Order of Mercy established their hospital at Grand Rapids in August, 1893, when Sister Mary Ignatius, accompanied by two or three others, arrived from Big Rapids.
-Their original property, donated by Mrs. Mary McNamara, was a dwelling house known as 145 South Lafayette Street.
-To this was attached a small house brought from the corner of Sheldon and Maple Streets.
-In 1898 and 1900, additions were made, at a cost of $10,000.
+In 1898 and 1900, additions were made for $10,000.
 The hospital association was incorporated March 23, 1901.
-The enlargement that greeted the new century was but a beginning.
+This expansion was but a beginning.
 The old Coffinberry home adjoining the hospital on the south, was acquired by it in 1903; the Smiley residence at the southwest corner of Cherry and Lafayette Streets, in 1905.
 This became the site of a new building that was dedicated June 26, 1911, and received patients a month later.
 The Amberg property directly west was also acquired, and converted into a nurse’s home.

 Increase of hospital service is but poorly measured by statistics; yet the most beneficent institutions have no other way.
 In its first year St. Mary’s Hospital treated sixty-nine patients; twenty-one years afterwards its annual report showed an increase of eighteen hundred over this.
 A number of Sisters Superior had filled the position of hospital superintendent.